psyked/portfolio-2018/content/posts/if-its-not-in-bitbucket-it-doesnt-exist/index.md

   - Medium
 ---

-# If it’s not in Bitbucket,

-it doesn’t exist.

-## Reinforcing Development Best Practices

-with brutally **inflexible** rules.

----

 A fly-on-the-wall at the MMT Digital offices might occasionally hear mutterings along the lines of;

 > “If it’s not in Bitbucket, it doesn’t exist.”

 A phrase which, when uttered, roughly translates as _“what the heck are you doing? how am I supposed to work with this?”_ and essentially boils down to the belief that;

----

-#### Once you understand source control, you can’t

-fathom why you would ever work without it again.
+#### Once you understand source control, you can’t fathom why you would ever work without it again.

----

 _Source control_ is essentially the management of versions and changes to files.
 But why should we insist so strongly that everyone uses it?